miklevin/MikeLev.in/_posts/2024-11-22-progressive-enablement.md

 Like you asking me to tell you a story.

-Claude:

-Ah, I love this moment - it's like we're sitting at the workshop bench at the end of a long day, turning over the pieces we've carved out, imagining where they'll fit.
+**Claude**: Ah, I love this moment - it's like we're sitting at the workshop bench at the end of a long day, turning over the pieces we've carved out, imagining where they'll fit.
 Let me reflect back what I'm seeing in this pipeline pattern you're crafting:

 1. The JSON Choreography
 ```python